microsoft/AzureTRE/docs/manual-deployment.md

 1. To verify regsitration of the template do `GET` operation on `/api/workspace-templates`.
 The name of the template should now be listed.

-## Creating a vanilla workspace
+## Creating a base workspace

-Now that we have published and registered a vanilla workspace bundle we can use the deployed API to create a vanilla workspace.
+Now that we have published and registered a base workspace bundle we can use the deployed API to create a base workspace.

 <!-- markdownlint-disable-next-line MD013 -->
 > All routes are auth protected.Click the green **Authorize** button to receive a token for swagger client.